-Verapamil has been used as a prophylactic and abortive agent for a hemiplegic migraine.
+Verapamil has been used as a prophylactic and abortive agent for hemiplegic migraine.
 Other drugs that have been used for prophylactic treatment include flunarizine, ketamine, lamotrigine, and naloxone.
 Nonrandomized studies have suggested acetazolamide may be effective as preventive medication for familial hemiplegic migraine.
 Initial therapy with verapamil, flunarizine or acetazolamide is recommended for patients with a hemiplegic migraine for preventive treatment.
 Patients who do not respond to these medications should try lamotrigine, particularly in patients who have predominant aura symptoms than a headache.
 Other preventive medications that can be used (like in other typical migraines with aura) are amitriptyline, topiramate, and valproic acid.

 Triptans and ergotamines are usually contraindicated in a hemiplegic migraine because of concern for potential cerebral vasoconstriction.
-Some specialists also recommend avoidance of beta blockers as preventive therapy for patients with a hemiplegic migraine, like in a migraine with brainstem aura.
+Some specialists also recommend avoidance of beta blockers as preventive therapy for patients with hemiplegic migraine, like in migraine with brainstem aura.

 Hemiplegic migraine episode can mimic several other neurologic conditions that can cause a headache and neurological deficits.
 Some of the differentials include:

-In most patients with a hemiplegic migraine, aura symptoms resolve completely although may be prolonged.
+In most patients with hemiplegic migraine, aura symptoms resolve completely although may be prolonged.
 In rare cases, hemiplegic migraine leads to permanent neurological deficits, cerebral infarctions, cognitive decline or death.
 Poor outcomes are often associated with early onset of a hemiplegic migraine with severe attacks, recurrent coma, or seizures.
 The frequency of attacks decreases after age 50 years and the hemiplegic attacks evolve into more typical migraine attacks without motor symptoms.